 Dr. Simon J. Sheather becomes the eighth dean of the Gatton College of Business and Economics.

 The college begins offering business data analytics as a minor.

-The college launches a real-time online MBA program is launched.
+The college launches a real-time online MBA program.

 All classes go online during global Covid-19 pandemic.

 Gatton College offers new UK Master’s in Supply Chain Management.

 Gatton College announces Diversity, Equity and Inclusion Advisory Board.